 RELATED: How to Find Mac UUID

 As a normal user, we're mostly never going to need (or worry about) UDID.
 This UDID actually helps Apple recognize your device and although it does slightly sound like Apple's peeping into your device, it's not like that.
 UDID is most specifically useful for Apple to identify developers who are testing stuff on their iPhones.
 Like, say, apps.
 Well, apps is the only thing devs could be testing in conformation with Apple's policies.
-The other folks, the more interesting of the lot, do jailbreaking tweaks and stuff.

 For developers, the UDID was readily available via the UIDevices class.
 Till iOS 6 came up, when Apple decided to end that thing.
 Obviously, this was for security reasons.